Jayusc/2022Spring-EE538-HW1-1/README.md

 Answer:
-5,or 135 if it is a multiple choice.
+3
-The run-time complexity of HS is O(nlogn), while for BS is O(n^2), no matter how big or small n is,given the input is randomly ordered, nlogn is always less than n^2.
+The run-time complexity of HS is O(nlogn), while for BS is O(n^2).
+When n is big, nlogn is always less than n^2, nevertheless, it's hard to compare them for small size inputs.

 ## Question 5 (15 Points.
 Easy)